echu/echu.github.io/_posts/2015-10-07-a-word-on-notation.md

 ---
 layout:     post
 title:      A word on notation
-summary:    A description of the notation this blog uses
+summary:    A description of the notation this blog uses.
 date:       2015-10-07
 categories: intro
 tags:       notation math programs code